 Large dams have changed the Columbia River to accommodate the increasing population’s endless demands for water and electricity.
 Large dams on large rivers have a large impact on the environment, changing it dramatically in most places.
 Many of these changes have effects that do not appear for decades.

 The construction of the dams changed the river into, more or less, a series of large lakes or “pools”.
 The dams also blocked the upstream migration of salmon and steelhead.
+The dams cause the Columbia River water to be warmer which affects the river ecosystem.
 Fish ladders and passageways through the dams allowed some of the fish to get through, but a large dam makes for a tough obstacle for spawning fish.
+The fish passageways through the dams also allow growing numbers of non-native American Shad that could crowd out the native salmon and steelhead.
 Native Americans who lived near the river and depend on the salmon for sustenance were displaced.

 The dams provide a good deal of electricity and prevent flooding.
 Farms and orchards line the Columbia River, a prime agricultural region.
 As the population of the Pacific Northwest continues to grow at an expanding pace, agriculture, growing cities and the natural environment compete for what may turn out to be the most valuable resource of all; water.
 The entire area depends on water stored behind Columbia River dams.